Lan Yu (general): Downfall and death

-In February 1392, the Emperor dismissed several influential generals from their command positions, including Lan, Li Jinglong, Chang Sheng, and others.
+In February 1392, the Emperor dismissed several influential generals from their commands, including Lan, Li Jinglong, and Chang Sheng.
 The Emperor had developed a distrust of the military elite as a whole, but Lan still retained his favor, despite his occasional tactless behavior.
-In March, he was appointed commander in Lanzhou, where he fought against the Mongols.
-In Sichuan, commander of the Jianchang guard, Yelü Temür, gained the support of local non-Chinese tribes and rebelled.
-Despite the efforts of loyal troops, they were unable to stop him.
-As a result, Lan was sent with his army to confront the rebellion.
-Before his arrival, the rebels were defeated in July 1392, and their commander was captured by the end of the year.
+In March, Lan was sent to command the army in Lanzhou against the Mongols.
+In Sichuan, the commander of the Jianchang guard, Yelü Temür, gained the support of local non-Chinese tribes and rebelled.
+The troops loyal to the Ming were unable to stop Yelü Temür, so Lan and his army were sent to confront him.
+Before his arrival, the loyalists defeated the rebels in July 1392 and captured their commander by the end of the year.
 In order to prevent future rebellions, Lan proposed relocating a larger number of soldier-peasants to Sichuan.
-This recommendation came at a time when the government was unsuccessful in addressing the abuse of soldiers and soldier-peasants by their commanders.
+This recommendation came at a time when the government faced the issue of soldiers being abused by their commanders.
 The Emperor, angered by this issue, used it as a pretext to recall Lan to Nanjing in December 1392.

-In August 1392, a purge of military commanders was initiated.
-Zhou Dexing, Marquis of Jiangxia, was accused of colluding with Hu Weiyong, a chancellor who had been executed in 1380, and was subsequently executed.
-In September, Ye Sheng, Marquis of Jingning and a relative of Lan, was also put to death.
-Additionally, several dukes and marquises were relieved of their command positions and sent back to their respective fiefs.
+In August 1392, the Emperor initiated a purge of military commanders.
+Zhou Dexing, Marquis of Jiangxia, was accused of treason and subsequently executed, and the following month Lan's relative Ye Sheng, Marquis of Jingning, was also executed.
+Additionally, the Emperor relieved several dukes and marquises of their commands and sent them back to their respective fiefs.

-In late 1392, Lan was sent to the northwest to suppress the Mongol rebellion of Orlug Temür.
-He defeated the rebels in December of that year.
-Upon his return to Nanjing, he demanded levies from the local peasants for further campaigns in the west.
-This request was refused by the Emperor, who then relieved Lan of his command.
-Lan was deeply affected by this dismissal and in January 1393, he was given an honorary title of grand tutor (taifu) as partial compensation.
-However, he loudly complained that his colleagues Feng and Fu held a title one level higher (grand preceptor, taishi), which only increased the Emperor's aversion towards him.
+In late 1392, the Emperor sent Lan to the northwest to suppress the Mongol rebellion of Orlug Temür, which he quashed in December that year.
+Upon his return to Nanjing, he demanded levies from local peasants for further campaigns in the west.
+The Emperor refused Lan's request and relieved him of his command.
+In January 1393, the Emperor gave Lan the honorary title of grand tutor (taifu) as partial compensation.
+However, he loudly complained that his colleagues Feng and Fu held a title one level higher (grand preceptor, taishi), which moved him further from the Emperor's favor.